Tuesday, October 01, 2024

 Dragonflies of Somme

-The 26 photos below, all taken by Lisa Musgrave in the Somme preserves, show 21 species - an impressive sampling of Somme's dragonfly biodiversity.
+The 26 magical photos below, all taken by Lisa Musgrave in the Somme preserves, show 21 species - an impressive sampling of Somme's dragonfly biodiversity.
+Many of the tips for appreciating and photographing dragonflies are also from Lisa.

 Somme is proud to be a living home to such treasures.
 They owe their diversity here to the healthy habitat restored in uplands and ponds by removing invasive plants and broadcasting seed of the vegetation that supports their animal food.
 As both nymphs and adults, they are hunters of other insects.